-The Directors are responsible for preparing the Group Strategic Report, Report of the Directors and the consolidated financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Group Strategic Report, Report of the Directors and the financial statements in accordance with applicable law and regulation.

-Company law requires the Directors to prepare consolidated financial statements for each financial year.
-Under that law the Directors have elected to prepare the Group and Company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"), and applicable law.
-Under company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group for that period.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law the directors have prepared the group and the company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law).

-In preparing these financial statements, the Directors are required to:
+Under company law, directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and company and of the profit or loss of the group for that period.
+In preparing the financial statements, the directors are required to:

-- select suitable accounting policies for the Group's and Company's financial statements and then apply them consistently. - state whether applicable United Kingdom Accounting Standards, comprising FRS 102, have been followed, subject to any material departures disclosed and explained in the financial statements. - · make judgments and accounting estimates that are reasonable and prudent; and - prepare the audited consolidated financial statements on the going concern basis unless it is inappropriate to presume that the Group and Company will continue in business.
+- Select suitable accounting policies and then apply them consistently; - State whether applicable United Kingdom Accounting Standards, comprising FRS 102 have been followed, subject to any material departures disclosed and explained in the financial statements; - · Make judgements and accounting estimates that are reasonable and prudent; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and company will continue in business.

-The Directors are also responsible for safeguarding the assets of the Group and Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for safeguarding the assets of the group and company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group and Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The directors are also responsible for keeping adequate accounting records that are sufficient to show and explain the group's and company's transactions and disclose with reasonable accuracy at any time the financial position of the group and company and enable them to ensure that the financial statements comply with the Companies Act 2006.